See Thailand Through My Lens

 He was bright-eyed, curious, and full of energy when we stood together in the quiet, sunlit courtroom.
 The process had taken years, but every signature, every form, and every visit had been worth it.

-Before the final court hearing, I had during several years undergone the complete adoption-approval procedure required for a foreign applicant: background and financial investigations, interviews, and home visits.
+Before the final court hearing in 2014, I had during several years undergone the complete adoption-approval procedure required for a foreign applicant: background and financial investigations, interviews, and home visits.
 I was summoned to the Royal Thai Police headquarters in Bangkok, where my fingerprints and records were formally processed, and social inspectors visited our home in Chiang Mai several times to evaluate our family environment.
 Their reports were positive and supportive throughout.

 At the same time, I also obtained a police clearance from Norway, confirming a clean record.